tackle-io/woodchipper/docs/advanced.md

 {{< /highlight >}}

 ## Using Woodchipper with Sentry

-If you're using the `JSONLogToStdout` configuration and you have installed [structlog-sentry](https://github.com/kiwicom/structlog-sentry), Woodchipper will handle emitting error-level log messages from your application to Sentry.
+There is an optional dependency for [structlog-sentry](https://github.com/kiwicom/structlog-sentry) that can be install using `pip install woodchipper[sentry]`.
+If you're using the `JSONLogToStdout` configuration and have the optional dependency installed, Woodchipper will handle emitting error-level log messages from your application to Sentry.
 You are still responsible for configuring the Sentry SDK yourself.

+**NOTE** As of right now we do not support structlog-sentry >= 2.0.0.
+If you installed `structlog-sentry` before it was added as an optional dependency make sure you have it pinned to a version below 2.0.0.